minjo1234/TIL/3.Resource/VPC/Concept.md

 Private IP :
 - Purpose : Cut out IP Address waste, interior resources protection
 - Concept  : it is a band designated as a private network within the public Ip band
-- Result : the public ip does not ues that band, and are
+- Result : publid IPs do not use this bandwidth and are only used for internal private networks networks that are not connected to the external internet

-Load Balancer

 Client  ->  AccessIP    VPC inner (AccessIP - VM(VIP))